 However, appreciable numbers of youngof-the-year bluegills were observed on 15 August and during fall electrofishing.
 Apparently, they were derived from relatively few redds constructed in late May.
-During a warm 5-day period about 90 redds were pumpkinseeds were constructed.
-Only observed, but some of those redds could have been made by unobserved bluegills.
+During a warm 5-day period about 90 redds were Only pumpkinseeds constructed. observed, but some of those redds could have been made by unobserved bluegills.
 In any event, I concluded that very few (about 2%) of the 3,500 adult male bluegills attempted to spawn in 1989.